-The vast majority (95%) of this new Title IV, Part A funding will go to districts, which can use these funds to subsidize their low-income students’ AP Exam fees.
+The vast majority (95%) of Title IV, Part A funding goes to districts, which can use these funds to subsidize their low-income students’ AP Exam fees.
 States can reserve up to 5% of the funds and use them for the same purpose.

 Additional funding beyond Title IV, Part A is also available for states and districts.